ian-IBCIRL/IB-PP4-MVP/README.md

 This is the fourth project for the Code Institute Diploma in Software Development (E-commerce Applications).

-The site provides role based permissions for users to interact with a central dataset.
+The site provides role based permissions for users to interact with an SQL database.

 It includes user authentication, email validation, and Full CRUD functionality for Cars, components, stories and User Profiles.